AdrianKlessa/pqc-workshop/README.md

 *They are slow, don't use proper sources of entropy and are surely vulnerable to timing and various other attacks*

-The implementation of Kyber used here also doesn't utilize the Number Theoretic Transform (NTT)
+The implementation of Kyber used here also doesn't utilize the Number Theoretic Transform (NTT) so it's both slower and not compliant with the NIST specification of the algorithm.

+The Kyber code also doesn't verify that the message's error vectors were generated properly.

 Useful sources used for implementing Kyber: